CMCGowan1/Metis-EDA-Project-1/EDAProject_Write_UP.md

 ### Data

 The dataset is from the public mta data set of turnstile records for 6 months from Jan 1, 2021 to June 30, 2021.
-It contains x number of rows from x number of stations
+It contains x number of rows from x number of stations.
+One observation is the number of entries and exits collected at a turnsile for an increment of time, usually 4 hour blocks.
+The features of this table are the column headers.

 59,400 waterpoints with 40 features for each, 32 of which are categorical.
 A few feature highlights include measurements of water quantity and quality, pump types, and latitude/longitude coordinates.
 Nearly a third of the individual features could be grouped into more general categories, and an in-depth analysis of 20 of them was undertaken to inform baseline models and feature engineering.